Middlesbrough’s Viking Suburbs: Ayresome

 Ormesby, Ormesby Hall and North Ormesby

 Ormesby is an intriguing name.
 Wyverns or ‘worms’ are very much part of North East legend and in Viking mythology dragons were called ‘Orms’.
 Ormesby is a place-name of Viking origin and means Worm’s village but the Orm of Ormesby was a Viking settler called Orm.
 This was a popular name amongst the Vikings and occurs in other English place-names like Ormskirk (Worm’s church) near Liverpool and Ormside (Worm’s Hill) in Cumbria.
+Like the Middlesbrough area, Cumbria and Merseyside were areas of extensive Viking settlement.

 The stately Ormesby Hall is the best-known historic feature of Ormesby.
 The hall belongs to the National Trust and is primarily 18th century but originally dates back to the 1600s.
 It was once the home to the Pennyman family who owned the manor of Ormesby.